danielblazevski/flink/flink-staging/flink-ml/src/main/scala/org/apache/flink/ml/nn/README.md

 ### Link to presentations
-Here are links for presentations about my project (github.io renders better, esp the tree edges on the slide titled "Challenge":
+Here are links for presentations about my project (github.io renders better, esp the tree edges on the slide titled "Challenge"):

 http://danielblazevski.github.io